Diocese of Jefferson City: 1900 to present

 On July 2, 1956, Pope Pius XII established the Diocese of Jefferson City.
 Its territory was taken from the Archdiocese of St. Louis, the Diocese of Kansas City and the Diocese of Saint Joseph.
 The pope named Auxiliary Bishop Joseph M. Marling of Kansas City as the first bishop of the new diocese.

 During his tenure, Marling oversaw the construction of a new cathedral, 25 churches, 29 schools, 30 rectories, 16 convents, and a Carmelite monastery.
 He also established the diocesan newspaper and missions in Peru.
 Marling retired in 1969.

-Pope Paul VI appointed Reverend Michael McAuliffe of Kansas City as the second bishop of Jefferson City in 1969.
+Michael McAuliffe was the second bishop of Jefferson City, taking office in 1969.
 In 1980, McAuliffe appeared before the Missouri General Assembly to support the passage of the Equal Rights Amendment to the US Constitution.

-In 1982, Holy Family Parish in New Haven, Missouri, won a court battle with McAuliffe over the relocation of an ornate marble altar within the church sanctuary.
-McAuliffe stated that the guidelines of the Second Vatican Council, created during the 1960's, forced him to relocate the altar.
-The judge ordered McAuliffe and Holy Family to negotiate a solution.
-McAuliffe retired in 1997.

-To replace McAuliffe, Pope John Paul II in 1997 named Monsignor John R. Gaydos of St. Louis as the next bishop of Jefferson City.
+He retired in 1997.John R. Gaydos replaced him the same year.
 Gaydos retired early in 2017 due to poor health.
-Shawn McKnight from the Diocese of Wichita served as bishop next.
+Shawn McKnight served as the next bishop.

 In November 2024, Bishop McKnight banned the use of several popular hymns, including “All Are Welcome” by composer Marty Haugen.
 After pushback from the Catholic community, the diocese replaced the original ban with a directive emphasizing synodal consultation on liturgical music.

 Ralph O'Donnell was named bishop on August 19, 2025.